 The carbonyl carbon atom has a partial positive charge; hence, it can act as an electrophile.
 Therefore, these molecules are easily subjected to nucleophilic substitution reactions.
 The hydrogens attached to the carbon next to the carbonyl group has acidic nature, which accounts for various reactions of aldehydes.

 The simplest aldehyde is formaldehyde.
-However, this is deviated from the general formula of an aldehyde by having a hydrogen atom instead of a R group.
-So, formaldehyde has the following structural formula.
+However, the structure of this compound deviates from the general formula of an aldehyde by having a hydrogen atom instead of an R group.
+Therefore, formaldehyde has the general formula of H-CHO.

 Moreover, formaldehyde is a colourless gas at room temperature, which is also flammable.
 Its IUPAC name is methanal, with the suffix –al, which shows that it is an aldehyde.
 This compound has a strong odour, and it is highly toxic to the human body.
 However, it naturally forms in the body as a by-product of metabolism pathways.
 For instance, methanol breaks down in liver producing formaldehyde.
 Anyway, it does not accumulate inside as it quickly converts into formic acid.

 Also, formaldehyde forms naturally in the atmosphere when oxygen, methane, and other hydrocarbons react together under sunlight.
 Formaldehyde has so many uses as a major chemical in industries.
 It is useful to produce disinfectants, fertilizer, automobiles, paper, cosmetics, wood preservation, etc.